Slow Food: The History of an Idea

-The international Slow Fish network, campaign and website is launched.
+The international Slow Fish network and campaign is launched.

 Regional Terra Madre meetings are held in Azerbaijan, Brazil, Canada, South Korea, Georgia and Kazakhstan, while in Bulgaria the first Terra Madre Balkans event is held.

-Presidia from across the Balkans met at the Taste Festival of Ustikolina (Bosnia Herzegovina).
+Presidia from across the Balkans met at the Taste Festival of Ustikolina in Bosnia Herzegovina.

-The Thousand Gardens in Africa project is launched at Terra Madre 2010 in Turin.
+The Thousand Gardens in Africa project is launched.

 The Slow Europe campaign is launched, calling for European policies that promote sustainability, biodiversity protection and support for small-scale farmers.

-The Shalakh apricot becomes the thousandth product to be included in the Ark of Taste.
+The Shalakh apricot becomes the 1000th product to be included in the Ark of Taste.

-Indigenous food communities from around the world came together at the first edition of Indigenous Terra Madre, in Jokkmokk, Sweden.
+Indigenous food communities from around the world came together at the first edition of Indigenous Terra Madre held in Jokkmokk, Sweden.

 Regional Terra Madre meetings are held in Armenia, Austria, South Korea, Crimea, Japan, Russia and Switzerland.